Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 {{< docs/ignore >}}

-In this tutorial you learned about fundamental features of Grafana.
+In this tutorial you learned about fundamental features of IESG.

 {{< /docs/ignore >}}

 ### Learn more

-Check out the links below to continue your learning journey with Grafana's LGTM stack.
+Check out the links below to continue your learning journey with IESG's LGTM stack.

 - [Prometheus](/docs/grafana/latest/features/datasources/prometheus/)
 - [Loki](/docs/grafana/latest/features/datasources/loki/)